 Hydride, in simple terms, is said to be the anion of hydrogen.
 It is a chemical compound where the hydrogen atoms exhibit nucleophilic, basic or reducing properties.
-Usually, in a hydride, the hydrogen has the oxidation number equal to −1.
-Some of the most popular examples include water (H2O), methane (CH4) and ammonia (NH3).
+Usually, in a hydride, the hydrogen has an oxidation number equal to −1.
+Some popular examples include water (H2O), methane (CH4) and ammonia (NH3).

 |Molecular Weight||1.008 g/mol|

 Compounds of hydrogen with less electronegative elements are known as hydrides.
 So, when hydrogen reacts with any other element, the product formed is considered to be a hydride.
 If we closely observe the periodic table, hydride formation is not seen from VA group elements, and this condition is known as the hydride gap.
 Hydrogen molecule usually reacts with many elements except noble gases to form hydrides.
 However, the properties may vary depending on the type of intermolecular force that exists between the elements, their molecular masses, temperature, and other factors.

 Hydrides are mainly divided into three major types or groups.
 The categories are decided based on what elements the hydrogen forms bonds with or simply on the basis of chemical bonding.
 The three types of hydrides are ionic, covalent, and metallic hydrides.
 We will learn about them in detail below.

 They are formed when hydrogen molecule reacts with highly electropositive s-block elements (Alkali metals and alkaline earth metals).
 In solid-state, the ionic hydrides are crystalline, non-conducting and non-volatile.
 However, in a liquid state, they conduct electricity.
 Ionic hydrides on electrolysis liberate hydrogen gas at the anode.
 Saline or ionic hydrides do not dissolve in conventional solvents, and they are mostly used as bases or reducing reagents in organic synthesis.